RosemaryOjwang/Cyclistic-Bike-Share-Data-Analysis/README.md

 Both visualizations helped highlight that casual riders tend to have longer trips than members.
 On the other hand, members tend to take more rides than casual riders.

-5. Key Insights
+5. Key Findings
-From the EDA, we gleaned several important insights:
+The following are the key findings made from the data:

 Members tend to take shorter trips and ride more, whereas casual riders have longer, more frequent rides.
 Ride lengths show some outliers, especially due to data issues like negative values, which were removed during preprocessing.